-You are served with legal documents stating that a former patient is suing you for malpractice, or perhaps you receive a letter from the patient's attorney, advising you that a claim is being made against you (and instructing you to put your carrier on notice).
+You are served with legal documents stating that a former patient is suing you for malpractice.
+Or, perhaps you receive a letter from the patient's attorney advising you of a claim against you.
+Should you attempt to "clean up the records"?

 The Penalty for Altering Records